Auditable Unit-Aware Thresholds in Symbolic Regression via Logistic-Gated Operators: Results

-We evaluate whether LGO\textsubscript{hard} discovers clinically meaningful {natural-unit} thresholds that can be directly audited against domain anchors.
-For each dataset we retain only features that have both a recovered median threshold and a guideline anchor, and we present the top-$k$ (up to $k=5$) anchored features for readability.
-Agreement is quantified by the relative deviation between the LGO median and the anchor (green $\leq 10\%$, yellow $\leq 20\%$, red $>20\%$).
-Across all assessable cells, $\approx 71\% (5/7)$ fall within within $\leq 10\%$ and {100\%} within $\leq 20\%$, with no red cells.
+\paragraph{Alignment between LGO thresholds and clinical anchors.} We next ask whether LGO\textsubscript{hard} discovers clinically meaningful natural‑unit thresholds that can be audited against guidelines.
+For each dataset we retain features that have both a recovered median gate and a curated anchor, and we summarize them via a “traffic‑light’’ deviation scale: green ($\leq 10\%$), yellow ($\leq 20\%$), and red ($>20\%$) relative error.
+Figure~\ref{fig:lgo-thr-summary} combines agreement heatmaps with threshold distributions, and Table~\ref{tab:thres-detail} reports the underlying medians and interquartile ranges.

-On {ICU}, LGO recovers credible gates for perfusion and hemodynamics: {Lactate (mmol/L)} and {MAP (mmHg)} align tightly with anchors, while {Respiratory rate (min$^{-1}$)} lies in the yellow band, consistent with a more sensitive monitoring threshold.
-On {NHANES}, gates on {SBP (mmHg)}, {HDL (mg/dL)} and {Waist circumference (cm)} closely match cardiometabolic anchors (green), and {Fasting glucose (mg/dL)} indicates an earlier, sensitivity-oriented turning point (yellow).
-Interquartile ranges (IQR) are narrow for SBP/HDL/Waist, indicating stability of the recovered gates across runs; see Figure~\ref{fig:lgo-thr-summary} for the joint view of agreement and dispersion, and Table~\ref{tab:thres-detail} for numerical values.

-Beyond anchor agreement, we assess the {stability} of recovered thresholds across the ten random seeds.
-For each anchored feature we compute the seed-wise median threshold in natural units and summarize dispersion via interquartile ranges (IQR) and a bootstrap 95\% CI.
-Across ICU and NHANES, SBP (mmHg), HDL (mg/dL), and waist circumference (cm) exhibit narrow IQRs, while fasting glucose (mg/dL) shows slightly wider variability yet remains centered in the yellow band relative to the diagnostic anchor --- consistent with a conservative, screening-oriented turning point rather than a diagnostic cutoff.
-These stability views complement Figure~\ref{fig:lgo-thr-summary} and Table~\ref{tab:thres-detail} by showing not only {where} the gates land, but {how consistently} they are recovered across runs.
-These per‑seed medians in Tables~\ref{tab:thr} and \ref{tab:thres-detail} differ from the top‑k pool summaries in the SI (Tables S5 -- S7), so identical medians/IQRs are not expected across the two views.